International Revolutionary People's Guerrilla Forces

 The International Revolutionary People's Guerrilla Forces (IRPGF) was a collective of anarchist fighters from around the world.
 Its formation was announced on 31 March 2017.
 According to the group, their goals were to defend the social revolution in Rojava in northern Syria, and to spread anarchism.
-The group announced its dissolution on 24 September 2018.
+The group announced its dissolution on 24 September 2018, citing a change in "perspective on strategy of armed struggle".

 The IRPGF had been part of the International Freedom Battalion since April 2017.
 Turkish media have described them as a terrorist organization and part of the network of the outlawed Kurdistan Workers' Party.

 Affiliation

 The group was a part of the International Freedom Battalion since April 2017, and they are the second anarchist group to join after the Greek unit RUIS.
 They participate frequently in the campaign activities of the brigade in social networks.

 On 29 May, the IRPGF issued a statement in tribute to the commander of the United Freedom Forces Mehmet Kurnaz (Ulaş Bayraktaroglu), who was killed in combat on the Raqqa Front while fighting the Islamic State of Iraq and the Levant.
 They define him as a true friend of IRPGF.
 On the 31st of the same month, the IRPGF sent representatives and speakers to the City of Derek (Canton of Cizîrê) at the funeral ceremony to four martyrs of the International Freedom Battalion and the People's Protection Units, Mehmet Kurnaz (Ulaş Bayraktaroglu) commander of the United Freedom Forces, Muzaffer Kandemir (fighter) of the United Freedom Forces, Elî Mihemed Mizil (Şêr Zagros) and Nimet Tûrûg (Baran Cudi) of the People's Protection Units.